aiegoo/webtutor/readme.md

 ## Final countdown to Test

+`Sep 3 after actual test`
+> begins at 4:08 PM and finishes html tags at 4:58 PM
+> finishes jquery section for nav slide modal tabs and popup at 5:18 PM
+>

 `Sep 2 Test5 index1 on Tony`
 > practice on modal with tabs
 > begins modifying original at 12:07 AM